Hadron67/tscc-compiler/README.md

 ## Syntax highlight
 A syntax highlight mode of grammar file for CodeMirror can be found at `web-demo/lib/tscc-highlight-codemirror.js`.
 Feel free to check it out and use it.

+## Demo
+An online demo for tscc-compiler can be found [here](http://hadroncfy.com/tscc-compiler/web-demo/).

 ## License
 MIT.